Upgrade to v3

 We’ve added lots of new features to PWA Kit v3, including:

-🔨 Template extensibility: Greatly reduce your project's code footprint and reduce development toil, cost of ownership, and future upgrade headaches.
+🔨 Optional: Template extensibility — Greatly reduce your project's code footprint and reduce development toil, cost of ownership, and future upgrade headaches.
 For more details, see the Template Extensibility guide!

-🪝 @salesforce/commerce-sdk-react "hooks" integration: Decouples API calls from a project's implementation, allows API calls to be upgraded as an npm library dependency, and brings along many of the great features (including state management, and others) via TanStack Query.
+🪝 Optional: @salesforce/commerce-sdk-react "hooks" integration — Decouples API calls from a project's implementation, allows API calls to be upgraded as an npm library dependency, and brings along many of the great features (including state management, and others) via TanStack Query.
 See the the Commerce SDK React docs to get started!

-One of the first decisions to make when migrating from v2.7.x to v3.x is whether you want to leverage Template Extensibility.
-In order to benefit from it, you must import at least one file from @salesforcef/retail-react-app (or another extendable app).
-You can choose how many files you want to inherit from the base template, but you must commit to importing at least one.
+When migrating from v2.7.x to v3.x you can choose whether you want to use Template Extensibility.
+To benefit from it, you must import at least one file from @salesforce/retail-react-app (or another extendable template in the future).

 From there, consider how many files you have modified in from the original project that you generated via npx pwa-kit-create-app@2.x.
 Some customers have large numbers (perhaps hundreds) of files, but even then, a significant number can be unmodified.
 Those unmodified files are a good candidate for importing from @salesforce/retail-react-app, but we recommend doing this process carefully and gradually.
 Many files in @salesforce/retail-react-app are similar but have been changed from their previous state in v2.x of the PWA Kit Retail React App.
 In particular, the @salesforce/commerce-sdk-react integration (migration details covered in more detail later) has caused a large number of files to change in terms of their imports as well as their file structure, removing the entire commerce-api directory from the app, as a starting point that is in itself a significant change.